 What is the Community Police Review Board (CPRB)?

-The Albany Community Police Review Board (CPRB) independently reviews and investigates complaints of alleged misconduct committed by officers of the City of Albany Police Department (APD).
+The Albany Community Police Review Board (CPRB) independently reviews and investigates complaints of alleged misconduct committed by officers of the City of Albany Police Department (APD) in Albany, NY.

 Is the Community Police Review Board (CPRB) a part of the Albany Police Department?